Personal. Compassionate. Fearless.

 • Threats of discipline or termination

-• Transfer to a less-desirable job or work location
+• Transfer to a less desirable job or work location

 • Unwelcome sexual advances

-In addition, the hostile or harassing conduct must be severe OR pervasive.
-In other words, it must be extreme or happen frequently.
-The harassment must be frequent enough to change the conditions of your employment.
-Isolated incidents of harassment are not illegal unless they are clearly severe.
 Recently, for example, the U.S. Court of Appeals for the Third Circuit held that a supervisor’s single use of the “n-word” in front of African-American employees was severe enough to bring a claim for racial harassment.
 Therefore, a single, severe act of sexual harassment may be enough to violate the law.
-A hostile work environment lawyer will be able to determine whether the harassment and other hostile conduct was severe or frequent enough to be illegal.
+A hostile work environment lawyer can determine whether the harassment and other conduct were severe or frequent enough to be illegal.

 How Can You Prove An Illegal Hostile Work Environment Claim?

-• You suffered harassment because of your race, color, ethnicity, sex, sexual orientation, gender identity, age, or disability.
+• You suffered harassment because of your race, color, ethnicity, sex, sexual orientation, gender identity, age, or disability

-• The harassment was severe or pervasive.
+• The harassment was severe or pervasive

-• The harassment negatively affected you.
+• If the harassment negatively affected you

-• The harassment would have negatively affected a reasonable person in your position.
+• The harassment would have negatively affected a reasonable person in your position

-• If the harasser was a co-worker, your employer knew or should have known about the harassment and did nothing to prevent or remedy it.
+• If the harasser was a co-worker, your employer knew or should have known about the harassment and did nothing to prevent or remedy it

 If the harasser was your supervisor and the harassment culminated in you being fired or demoted, your employer is automatically liable.
 If, however, your supervisor’s harassment did not result in you being fired or demoted, your employer will win if it can prove:

-• You unreasonably failed to use those procedures.
+• You unreasonably failed to use those procedures

 Importantly, as discussed more below, the type of damages you can receive for workplace harassment under these laws is different.